haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-plan.md

    Still, if some jobs are required to run during migration, make sure they do not create new database entities or change the existing ones in the way that such entities cannot be processed by the Delta mode.

-   For example: the `enterprise_salesarchive_archive_orders` cron job moves old orders to archive.
+   例如: the `enterprise_salesarchive_archive_orders` cron job moves old orders to archive.
 Running this job during migration is safe because the Delta mode takes the job into account and thus properly processes the archived orders.

 {:start="4"}
 4. Use the 数据迁移工具 to migrate settings and websites.